15937509765/gjt/README.md

-# gjt Courage is like a muscle.
+Courage is like a muscle.
 We strengthen it with use.